How To Clear A Blocked Gutter At Home?

 Once you have access to the gutter, take a quick look to determine the type of debris accumulated, as it will help you decide on the cleaning method.

-If you see an overload of wet materials, you may have to employ either the “scoop and drop” or the “gutter bucket” method.
+If you spot a lot of wet stuff, you’ll likely need to try either the “scoop and drop” or the “gutter bucket” method to clear it out.

 The former is one of the easiest and fastest ways to clean clogged gutters.
 Start by placing a long and adequately wide piece of fabric (drop cloth) or plastic tarp on the ground, right underneath where you will be cleaning.